 Hondas means quality and the older Honda CBR600RR seemed bullet proof.
 Even slightly tuned, poorly maintained race motors seem to last, even when they are thrashed week in and week out.
 We can’t see any reason why the new Honda CBR600RR should be any different.

 At just under over an estimated £7,500 the new Honda CBR600RR is not a cheap motorcycle.
 Suzuki’s GSX-R600, for example, is considerably cheaper.
 But out of all the 600cc supersports motorcycles the Honda CBR600RR always seems to hold its money and due to the high standard of components and general build quality.
 The Honda CBR600RR will still look like new in a few years time and should make it far easier to resell, too.
-Find a Honda CBR600RR for sale.

 Insurance group: 15 of 17 – compare motorcycle insurance quotes now.